Enrolment and Participation

 -

-Yes, it is possible for Bachelor’s students to take Master’s level courses.
-However, the examination results and corresponding credits for these courses will only be officially recorded once you enroll as a Master’s student.
+However, examination results and the associated credit points for these courses will only be officially recognised once you are enrolled as a master's student. -

 Can I take the courses at any time, or are they tied to the semester schedule?
 Where can I find this information?